Highlights of the nearly $500B coronavirus relief bill

 WASHINGTON (AP) — A $483 billion coronavirus relief bill — the fourth coronavirus response legislation so far — is moving through Congress.
-The legislation is likely to pass the Senate on Tuesday and has the support of House Democrats and Republicans and President Donald Trump.
+The legislation easily passed the Senate on Tuesday and has the support of House Democrats and Republicans and President Donald Trump.

 Here are the highlights: